AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 S: Good luck, babe.
 I hope you rip him a new one.

 I really didn't know why they kept thinking I was going to be mad at him.
 I just wanted to know for real.
 What this was.
 I thought he wanted more.
-I'd been torturing myself looking
+I'd been torturing myself looking for missing dreams and he left.
+Why was I even going.
+And flying?
+What the fuck.

+But even my dreary thoughts didn't turn me from hailing a cab.
+It didn't stop me
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc4OTEzNDI1LDEwNDEzMTcxMjYsMTAzNT
-YyMDI3OSwxOTE4OTQ0MzMyXX0=
+eyJoaXN0b3J5IjpbLTQyNjg0OTgyNSw0Nzg5MTM0MjUsMTA0MT
+MxNzEyNiwxMDM1NjIwMjc5LDE5MTg5NDQzMzJdfQ==
 -->